Ashley McElhiney: Administrative career

 In June 2005, McElhiney joined the athletic department staff at the University of Alabama as the director of women's basketball operations.
 Her former Vanderbilt University teammate Ashley Earley also joined as the graduate assistant coach.

 Personal life

-McElhiney is married to Joel Ayers, formerly the head girl's basketball coach at Gleason School and Dyersburg High School.
+McElhiney is married to Joel Ayers, formerly the head girls' basketball coach at Gleason School and Dyersburg High School.
 They have three children together.